waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Menu Cursor Behavior (Critical Lesson): Menu cursor starting positions are non-deterministic.
 Tools must force a known state (e.g., by spamming 'Up') rather than assuming a start position.
 - Sequential Tool Call Failure: Calling multiple menu-altering tools in the same turn is unreliable.
 Only one should be called per turn.
 - Decoy Entrances: Be wary of entrances that lead to isolated areas (e.g., Cerulean Cave's fake entrance).
+## C. Tool Malfunctions & Bugs
+- `find_path` Failure (Route 7): The tool is currently bugged on Route 7 (ID 18).
+It incorrectly reports paths as blocked by impassable tiles when they are clear (e.g., path from (20, 10) to the grassy area).
+Manual navigation is required on this map until the tool can be debugged and fixed.
+## D. Untested Assumptions & Future Development
+- Mewtwo's Location: While Cerulean Cave is the strongest lead, it is not 100% confirmed to be Mewtwo's only possible location.
+I must remain open to other possibilities if the cave does not yield results.
+- Fly Menu Order: I have been assuming the list of flyable locations is in a fixed, static order.
+I need to test if this order can change based on my current location or other factors.
+- Route 10 North Connectivity: I have assumed the northern section of Route 10 is a dead end that only leads to the Power Plant.
+I need to fly back to Cerulean City and approach from Route 9 to test if there are other paths I missed.
+- **Tool Development Idea:** `auto_battle_trivial_encounter`: A tool to fully automate battles against low-level wild Pokémon.
+It would take a move name as input and handle selecting FIGHT, navigating the menu, and executing the move in one go.
+- **Tool Development Idea:** `register_item_to_select`: A tool to automate registering a key item to the SELECT button.
+This would involve parsing the item menu, selecting the item, and choosing the 'REGISTER' option.
+This would be useful if this becomes a recurring puzzle mechanic.
+- **Agent Development Idea:** `Retreat Strategist`: An agent to be called after a party wipe or when a primary goal is critically stalled.
+It would analyze the last known safe location (e.g., last used Pokémon Center), the player's available HMs (like Fly), and the nature of the obstacle that caused the failure (e.g., 'party wipe due to unexpected high-level trainer' or 'navigational dead end').
+Its output would be a recommended, safe location to retreat to (e.g., 'Fly to Pallet Town') and a high-level suggestion for the next course of action (e.g., 'Regroup and train' or 'Investigate alternative routes from a different hub city').

 # VI.
 Self-Correction & Hallucination Log
 ## A. Navigational Hallucinations